Copyright and permissions

 The ownership and copyright conditions of scales sometimes change and it is always prudent to check whether any limitations on use apply.

-The copyright symbol ©️ means that scales may not be copied, sold, adapted or distributed without permission.
+The description of individual scales in the ‘Evidence Pages’ includes its copyright status.
 RESULT has been given permission by each scale developer to reproduce and allow downloads of copyrighted scales that are reproduced on this website.
 Some developers wish to keep control on or make a charge for the use of their scale in which case RESULT provides a link to their website.